-LECOM SDM

-Approved Absence Form
+LECOM SDM Approved Absence Form

 - Attendance is mandatory for all classes and clinic as of May 26, 2015.
-In the event you must miss a class for specific approved reason, this form must be completed and submitted at least 10 days prior to absence or submitted upon returning to class for urgentabsences. - All absences must be accompanied by confirming documents (conference/event agendas, doctor's note for medical, airline itinerary) or it will not be considered. - The student is responsible for all material missed during the absence and clinic time must be made up. - Students requesting to attend conferences, meetings, research symposiums, etc., must be in good academic standing.
+In the event you must miss a class for specific approved reason, this form must be completed and submitted at least 10 days prior to absence or submitted upon returning to class for urgent absences. - All absences must be accompanied by confirming documents (conference/event agendas, doctor's note for medical, airline itinerary) or it will not be considered. - The student is responsible for all material missed during the absence and clinic time must be made up. - Students requesting to attend conferences, meetings, research symposiums, etc., must be in good academic standing.

-Please check year: D1 $D2\Box$ D 3□ D4
+Please check year: D1 D2 D3 D 4

-Name of student: (print) Student ID )#:
+Name of student: (print) Student II)#:

 Reason for request:

 Date(s) of absence:

-List and attach supporting doct uments:
+List and attach supporting docum

-Any examination during absen ce: □ Yes 🗌 No
+Any examination during absence: No

-If you are missing an exam, ple ease provide the course and n ame of cour se directo or who must appr rove makeup:

-Course: Name of Co ourse Directo or:
+If you are missing an exam, please provide the course and name of course director who must approve makeup: Course: Name of Course Director:

-Appr roved 1 Not Appro oved
+Course oved

 Course Director Signature:

-List all courses you will be mis ssing during sch eduled absen ce and obta in Course Director signate ure(s).
+List all courses you will be missing during scheduled absence and obtain Course Director signature(s).

-Course Course Dire ector (PRIN T & SIC Approval
+Course Course Director (PRINT & SIC GN) Approval

-Course Director: 🗆 Yes 🗆 No
+Course Di rector: 🗆 Yes 🗆 No

-Course Director: 🗆 Yes 🗆 No
+Course Di rector: □ Yes □ No

-Course Director: 🗆 Yes 🗆 No
+Course Di rector: □ Yes □ No

-Student's signature: Date:
+Student's signature:

-After above section is comp D1 & D2: Assistant 3Dean of D3 & D4: Assistant Dean of 0 leted, submit fo Pre-Clinical Edu or FINAL A ucation: PPROVA L:
+After above section is completed, submit for FINAL APPROVAL: D1 & D2: Assistant Dean of Pre-Clinical Education:

+D3 & D4: Assistant Dean of Clin nical Education on:
-Final Approval □ Yes 🗆 No

-Student will be notified by email if approved.
-Sessions/exams missed with an unapproved absence cannot be made up and the student will receive a failure for the day.
+Final Approval: Yes No Student will be notified by email if approved.
+Sessions/exams missed with an unapproved absence cannot

-APPENDIX F
+be made up and the student will receive a failure for the day.

-TRAVEL REQUEST FORM
+APPENDIX F: TRAVEL REQUEST FORM

-, have submitted this completed informational sheet to my Dean, , Program Director and System Coordinator (if applicable) on , and to my SGA President,, on for submission to Administration and have retained a copy for my files.
+I,, have submitted this completed informational sheet to my Dean, , Program Director and System Coordinator (if applicable) on , and to my SGA President,, on for submission to Administration and have retained a copy for my files.
 I understand that I must meet the specified 60-day deadline for submission of the request form in order to be considered for housing.
 I also understand that housing is a privilege and is not always provided for students travelling to conferences.
 I understand that males and females will be housed separately; No exceptions unless married.
 I understand that specific rooming assignment requests will not be honored.
 I understand that once housing arrangements are made, no room changing will be permitted.
 I understand that if I am unhappy with my rooming assignment, I am free to make my own hotel reservation, at my expense.
 I understand that if I am NOT requesting travel accommodations, I am still responsible for notifying administration 60 days in advance of my intentions to attend said meeting.
 I understand that, should any problem(s) arise during the conference, I will contact the Director of Travel for my campus, Director of Student Affairs, or the specific Associate/Assistant Dean of my program, for assistance.
 Signed, Signature: Name: (Please Print): Date Contact Phone Number:

-APPENDIX G

-STUDENT RESEARCH FORM
+APPENDIX G: SDM STUDENT RESEARCH FORM